blevon24/dotfiles/homefiles/README.md

    - Link: https://serverfault.com/questions/76042/find-out-symbolic-link-target-via-command-line
    - Used for: I used this website to find commands to check if a file is symbolically linked and if so where it is linked

- - Source:
-   - Link:
-   - Used for:

- - Source:
-   - Link:
-   - Used for: